-The BOSP Istanbul program's location at Koç University will provide students with a diverse cultural environment and exposure to courses in the social sciences and humanities, as well as integration into Turkish university life.
+The program's location at Koç University will provide students with a diverse cultural environment and exposure to courses in social sciences and humanities, as well as integration into Turkish university life.

 Istanbul is a world-historical city.
 It was a capital of three empires - Roman, Eastern Roman (Byzantine) and Ottoman.
 The city was founded as a Greek colony by the name of Byzantium.
 In the 4th century, Emperor Constantine rebuilt the city as the new capital of the Roman Empire.
-In the 7th century, Emperor Justinian transformed the city into a worldly heaven of Eastern Christianity.
-The Ottoman conquest in the 15th century reoriented the city as the center of the Islamic world.
-Under the Ottomans, while the Muslim Turks and Christian Greeks fostered the multi-religious Ottoman culture in Istanbul, the Jewish immigration from Iberia, Armenian immigration from Eastern Anatolia, and Arab immigration from Egypt enriched the diversity of this imperial city.
+In the 7th century, Emperor Justinian transformed the city into a worldly center of Eastern Christianity.
+The Ottoman conquest in 1453 reoriented the city as the new capital of the empire and the center of the Islamic world.
+Under the Ottomans, while the Muslim Turks and Christian Greeks fostered the multi-religious Ottoman culture in Istanbul, the Jewish immigration from Iberia, Armenian immigration from Eastern Anatolia, and Arab immigration from Egypt, Indo-Muslim and Persian immigration from India and Iran enriched the diversity of this imperial city through the Ottoman centuries.

 share their first-hand experiences about the program, what led them to choose the program, and some of the challenges they faced while studying abroad.
 Dive deeper into 'a day in the life' while abroad, as a particular student experience may help you decide if this program is right for you.